 In every given situation I found it extremely important to look at myself, and at least try to be objective.
 When it comes down to romantic relationship it's hard to be, as ego gets in the way.
-Ego isn't a bad guy, it's just something that separates us from other people reminding us that we are alone and in order to "survive" we should protect ourselves.
-A lot of times ego makes us see a current situation as a threat, even though in reality it is not.
+Ego isn't a bad guy, it's just something that separates us from other people telling us that we are alone and in order to "survive" we should protect ourselves.
+Many times ego makes us see a current situation as a threat, even though it is really not.

 While in toxic relationship another person constantly sees you as a threat, they also may perceive other people or things you do (your job, hobbies) as a threat, because it's something that they have no control over.
 I am simply speaking from my own experience here.